emersonrp/fallout.bas/README.md

 ### "This is terrible!"

 I know!
 It's gonna get better.
+Found a bug?
+[File an issue](https://github.com/emersonrp/fallout.bas/issues)!

 ### What's next?

-* Fix things in the "What doesn't?" list above
 * Play some Fallout to get more lists of words, clarify the behavior, make it more correct
 * Do something more interesting when you win or lose
-* Possibly have it ask at start-time how many words or what length or...?
+* Some sort of startup interface to select terminal difficulty (and player's INT?)

 ### ATTENTION RETRO HACKERS